twilio-professional-services/flex-project-template/docs/docs/getting-started/00_install-template.md

    - `Deploy Terraform?`  (as *cautioned* below)

 :::danger Important!
 These deploy steps will set up TaskRouter and Studio configuration to allow more complex features to work out-of-the-box.
-The following resources will be overwritten when selecting the `Deploy Terraform?` option:
+The following resources will be completely replaced and overwritten when selecting the `Deploy Terraform?` option:

 <details><summary>TaskRouter resources affected</summary>